martydingo/posts-dingo.zone/README.md

 # posts-dingo.zone
-Here lies markdown that serve as articles and posts for dingo.zone
+Here lies markdown that serves as the articles and posts for dingo.zone